Lucia's Blog: 2022-07-10

 1. Because we must think and act like God, who is longsuffering and desires that all men come to their senses and escape Satan’s deception and traps.

-3. Rather, we must look for resolution and repentance.
+3. Instead, we must look for resolution and repentance.

-As those who are instruments or vessels of honor, our primary goal is to make the effort to be useful to our Master and be ready for every good work.
+As instruments or vessels of honor, our primary goal is to make the effort to be useful to our Master and be ready for every good work.

 CONCLUSION

 I am enjoying my in-depth studies on Paul’s 2nd letter to Timothy.
 This study has enriched me as it deepened my understanding of many critical issues that concern every saint today.
 I love pushing myself beyond my knowledge in search of the Truth on many doctrinal matters.
 I never tire of searching for God’s riches in His Word of Truth.
-It reminds me of Jesus' parable of the treasure hidden in a field which a man finds.
+It reminds me of Jesus' parable of the treasure hidden in a field that a man finds.
 He goes and sells all that he has to buy that field and rejoices in taking possession of that treasure.
-That is how I often feel when I am compelled to dig deeper into the Scriptures to find God's treasures.
+I often feel compelled to dig deeper into the Scriptures to find God's treasures.
 I pray that you may feel the same joy.

 “Oh how I love your law (instruction)!
 It is my meditation all the day."
 (Psalm 119:97)

-Many in the religious world are confused as to what the Bible says on a variety of subjects.
+Many in the religious world are confused about what the Bible says on various subjects.
 This is evident when we observe the myriad of denominational churches and the differing doctrines they embrace.
 Have you ever wondered where these doctrines came from?
 Obviously, they originated in the minds of men.
 But what did the Lord say about this?
 In Matthew 15:8-9, Jesus was very “plain” about it.
 He warned us of this very thing.
 After calling the scribes and Pharisees “hypocrites,” He said,

 "This people honors me with their lips, but their heart is far from me; 9 in vain do they worship me, teaching as doctrines the commandments of men."

-People want to do things their own way, teaching what others want to hear.
+People want to do things their way, teaching what others want to hear.
 2 Timothy 4:3-4 warns us of those with “itching ears” who will not “endure sound doctrine.”
-In Acts 20:30, Paul warned the Ephesian elders that some of them would speak “perverse things, to draw away disciples after them.”
+In Acts 20:30, Paul warned the Ephesian elders that some would speak “perverse things, to draw away disciples after them.”
 Those who want things “their way” reject God’s Word and authorityRead God’s Word.
 Rightly divide it.
-Know it and properly follow it.
+Know it and accurately follow it.
 Examine yourself by God’s Word.
-Then make the needed changes so you can live godly and righteously.
+Then, make the needed changes so you can live godly and righteously.
 We show our love for God when we faithfully obey His Word.

-Paul also commanded Timothy not only to remind the brethren of these things but also to avoid “disputing about words that do not profit” but only “ruin the hearer.”
+Paul also commanded Timothy to remind the brethren of these things and avoid “disputing about words that do not profit” but only “ruin the hearer.”
 Paul’s first letter to Timothy gave him similar warnings concerning false teachers (1 Tim.
 6:3-6).
 Those who quarrel or dispute about words are identified as those who "teach different doctrines" (1 Tim.
 6:3-6).

-2 Timothy 2:15 provides the needed formula to keep us in shape for our race.
+2 Timothy 2:15 provides the formula to keep us in shape for our race.

 Be diligent to present yourself to God as one approved, a worker who doesn’t need to be ashamed, correctly teaching the word of truth.”